dr. M. Hoogvliet

 Personal research project: “Between Paris and Antwerp: Multilingual Communities of Interpretation”.

-Including organisation and project management of the exhibition: “De stad als klooster (The town as convent)”, Museum voor Religieuze Kunst, Uden (NL), November 2018 - February 2019.
+Including co-organisation and co-curatorship of the exhibition: “De stad als klooster (The town as convent)”, Museum voor Religieuze Kunst, Uden (NL), November 2018 - February 2019.

 Teaching Fellow in French, University of Leeds, UK, School of Languages, Cultures and Societies (1.0fte fixed-term)